jakewalsh90/Terraform-Modules-Azure/azure-domain-controllers/readme.md

 ### Region Specific Variables

-Update the below with additional (or less) regions as required.
+Update the below (in azuredeploy.tf) with additional (or less) regions as required.
 You can add as many as required and the Module will deploy resources to each Region specified.

     regions = {
         region1 = {